The Raven Spa

 • price 3 of 4

-Close enough to reach in an hour or two but far away enough to feel like you’ve escaped L.A., Glen Ivy Hot Springs lets you relax in mineral baths, float around in pools and hop between hot and cold plunges in a tropical plant-filled valley in Corona.
-If you’re simply looking to sun and soak, you should be satisfied with the “admission only” pass, which grants you access to all of the pools (including a sulfur-rich natural hot spring), spas and Club Mud, a red clay playground where you can slather on some wet mud.
-Buy-up options include a warm body butter treatment in a steamy cave at the communal Grotto as well as a whole host of manicure, facial and massage options.
+Close enough to reach in an hour or two but far away enough to feel like you’ve escaped L.A., Glen Ivy Hot Springs lets you relax in mineral baths, float around in pools and hop between hot and cold plunges in a tropical-plant-filled valley in Corona.
+If you’re simply looking to sun and soak, you should be satisfied with the admission-only pass, which grants you access to all of the pools (including a sulfur-rich natural hot spring), baths and Club Mud, a red clay playground where you can slather on some wet mud.
+Buy-up options include a warm body butter treatment in a secret cave, as well as a whole host of manicure, facial and massage options.
+And, bonus, the prices are more affordable than many of the other spas on our list.

 More spa offerings in L.A.